blues/sparrow-reference-web-app/README.md

 #### HUB_APP_UID

-This is the unique identifier for your Project in notehub, and has the prefix `app:`.
-This can be retrieved from the project settings page at the bottom of the page under the *Project UID* heading.
+This is the unique identifier for your project in Notehub, and has the prefix `app:`.
+You can find this by going to your Notehub project, clicking the **Settings** menu, and then scrolling down to the **Project UID** heading.

 #### HUB_DEVICE_UID